rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 Verification Service API request.
 Registration can be performed with or without a set of existing Flavors.
-Rules for Flavor matching can be set by using the Flavor Group in the request; if no Flavor Group is specified, the `mtwilson_automatic` Flavor Group will be used.
+Rules for Flavor matching can be set by using the Flavor Group in the request; if no Flavor Group is specified, the `automatic` Flavor Group will be used.
 See the Flavor Management section for additional details on Flavors, Flavor Groups, and Flavor matching.